YOU ARE EXPLORING

 Curriculum Highlights of Rural Medicine Track

 In rural settings, physicians tend to see and treat a broader range of medical conditions than their urban counterparts.
 Educating physicians to practice effectively in rural settings requires an emphasis on clinical topics and skills specific to this work environment.
-The rural medicine track is designed to prepare students to develop competency and independence in performing basic clinical procedures early in their training.
+The Rural Medical Education Program (RMEP) is designed to prepare students to develop competency and independence in performing basic clinical procedures early in their training.
 For example, starting from the first day of the first semester, in the Introduction to Medicine I course, students learn how to obtain a medical history and perform the physical examination.
 In this course, students practice these hands-on skills in a community setting by working weekly with a rural physician preceptor and participating monthly in a free health clinic.